PFTL/website/content/blog/22_Step_by_step_qt.rst

         print(frame)
         cam.close_camera()

 Which will output a very long array, with all the values read by your camera.
 Now we can work on the movie method.
 We have seen at the beginning that movies are just acquiring images one after the other, in an infinite loop.
 Since infinite loops are a bit dangerous (it is hard to stop them nicely), we will add a parameter called number of frames.
-We will learn how to acquire continuously later on.

 .. code-block:: python